Relativistic modeling of cosmological structures with Bianchi IX spacetimes: Summary

 As an immediate application, we have investigated the anisotropic dynamics of domains with density perturbations of a typical size.
 The shear present in this model decelerates the initial expansion, leading to shorter turnaround and virialization times.
 Consequently, the structure formation process appears to occur more rapidly — a well-known observation consistent with other independent approaches (see, for example, \cite{ShethTormen}).

-It is important to emphasise that the idea of fitting the Bianchi models to inhomogeneous space-times in the context of averaging is not new.
-Notably, in the work by Spero et al. \cite{1977Spero}, a method for determining the best-fit Bianchi metric is introduced.
+It is important to emphasise that the idea of fitting the Bianchi models to inhomogeneous spacetimes in the context of averaging is not new.
+Notably, in the work by Spero and Baierlein \cite{1977Spero}, a method for determining the best-fit Bianchi metric is introduced.
 The authors employ a triad on an arbitrary spatial domain of the perturbed FLRW, respecting the domain's geometry.
 The structure coefficients of the triad are then employed to determine the structure constants of the best-fit Bianchi model.
 Using a variational approach, the authors reduce the problem of finding the most suitable structure constants to a set of differential equations with a boundary condition.
 Once solved, the best-fit Bianchi type is established.
 To identify the best-fit metric, the authors search within the family of all triads with the obtained structure constants to find the one that best reproduces the properties of the real metric.

-While promising, the method introduced in \cite{1977Spero} has several problems which are circumvented by our approach.
-Firstly, the obtained differential equations are difficult to solve even when the original metric is explicitly known, let alone a generic case.
-Secondly, the authors focus solely on fitting of a three-metric, leaving the issue of the second fundamental form unspecified.
+While promising, the method introduced in \cite{1977Spero} has several problems that are circumvented by our approach.
+First, the obtained differential equations are difficult to solve even when the original metric is explicitly known, let alone a generic case.
+Second, the authors focus solely on fitting of a three-metric, leaving the issue of the second fundamental form unspecified.
 In contrast, our approach addresses these challenges more effectively.
-For the first issue, our reliance on the BIX as the only metric capable of describing the re-collapse of the structure, thanks to positive curvature, simplifies the determination of best-fit structure constants.
+For the first issue, our reliance on the BIX as the only metric capable of describing the recollapse of the structure, thanks to positive curvature, simplifies the determination of best-fit structure constants.
 Moreover, since our procedure aims at generic initial conditions within positively curved domains, we adopt a more practical approach to specifying the explicit form of the best-fit BIX.
 As noted in \cite{1977Spero}, once the best-fit structure constants are determined, only space-independent rotations of the basis can be performed in search for the best-fit metric.
-As mentioned in the previous section, no rotations of non-holonomic basis that would keep the metric diagonal exist.
-However, we can utilize the fact that our procedure relies on fitting of BIX on a fixed hypersurface i.e. our integration and transformation matrices are time-independent.
+As mentioned in the previous section, no rotations of nonholonomic basis that would keep the metric diagonal exist.
+However, we can utilize the fact that our procedure relies on fitting of BIX on a fixed hypersurface, i.e., our integration and transformation matrices are time independent.